ycpcs/cs320-spring2016/assign/assign09.md

 ## Report

 Submit a *short* (2-3 page) report describing *what you learned* from the experience of working on the project.
-Some things you might address include:
+Some things you should address include:

 * What was the most frustrating aspect of the project?
 * What was the most satisfying aspect of the project?
 * What did you learn that you could apply to future projects?
+* What grade do you think you deserve for the project, based on how much effort you put into it, how much you learned, and how much you accomplished?

 ## Code